conorriches/website/content/blog/access-control.md

 ### Relay board
 Another generic module - these are easily found on eBay and come in many varieties.
 Make sure to get one which has mounting holes so it can be screwed to the backboard.

-### 12v to 5v DC-DC converter
+### Powering your system
-Both Wiegand devices and locks usually require 12v input to run.
-Therefore we need a 12v supply.
-This can be done in two ways:
+Both Wiegand devices and locks usually require 12v input to run, and some locks may require 24v.
+Generally you'll start off with a power supply converting mains AC to the higher voltage DC, then reduce down the voltage as needed for different devices.

-* Powering the system with 12v and then converting down to 5v for the Pi
+You may be able to get a power supply that has multiple voltage outputs.
+In this case, I'm powering the system with 12v and then converting down to 5v for the Pi.
+We have a 12v UPS so the system is resilient during a power outage.
-* Powering the system with 5v (e.g. off USB) and then converting up to 12v for the reader

-Which one you choose is up to you, but I went with powering the system off 12v as the lock I'm using requires 12v to operate.
-Locks can sink a lot of current, so a good power supply is essential.
+Not that locks can sink a lot of current, so a good power supply is essential.

 ### Lock
 The main component to keep your door secure is a lock.
 This can be of any type but there are two main categories: